Air quality in Ostrava

 CO

-PM2.5 concentration in Ostrava air currently meets the WHO annual air quality guideline value
+PM2.5 concentration in Ostrava is currently 1.3 times the WHO annual air quality guideline value

 Health Recommendations